igorralexsander/aws-advanced-training/s3/README.md

 ## Object Lock

 Before you lock any objects, you have to enable a bucket to use S3 Object Lock.
 You enable Object Lock when you create a bucket.
 After you enable Object Lock on a bucket, you can lock objects in that bucket.
 When you create a bucket with Object Lock enabled, you can’t disable Object Lock or suspend versioning for that bucket.
+The lock is done in version of file.

 ### Governance mode